Rethinking plastic packaging

 In our Home Care division, our dilutable laundry detergents in Brazil, Argentina and Uruguay are made with recycled plastic and cost less than undiluted detergents.

 Collecting and processing plastic

-We can’t reach our ‘better plastic’ goals unless there’s enough high-quality post-consumer recycled materials available.
+We can’t reach our ‘better plastic’ goals unless there’s enough high-quality recycled plastic available.
 There’s no shortage of plastic in the system – but there are some big challenges.
 Turning plastic waste and pollution into usable material relies on local collection and sorting facilities.
 There also needs to be technical innovation and new solutions to make collecting and reprocessing materials commercially viable.

 Finding new solutions for flexible packaging

-In Indonesia we’re piloting new technology to recycle multi-layered sachets.
 In Europe we’re members of CEFLEX, a consortium aiming to make flexible packaging in Europe circular by 2025.
 We contributed to an industry roadmap and guidelines exploring solutions.

 We need bold innovations that challenge existing designs, materials and business models.
 Our priority is to fundamentally rethink our approach and pave the way for new solutions such as reusable and refillable formats.Richard Slater, our Chief R&D Officer

 We want to help bring about a .
 That’s why we’re working hard to find new ways for people to shop and use our products – for example, by buying one container and refilling it over and over again.
 Refills can be bought online or in a shop, or through in-store dispensing machines.
 A service could pick up empty containers, replenish them and deliver them back.
 Alternatively, people could return packaging at a store or drop-off point, as part of a deposit-return scheme (DRS).